BhavrounaqSingh/Induction/README.md

-# Induction - Day 1
+# Induction - Day 1 - My First Day At GNDEC
 ### A Spiritual Start
 - As per the given schedule when we arrived to the campus we were guided to the campus gurudwara where we started off our exciting student journey by first obtaining the blessings of the wonderful **Akaal Purakh**
  ![526178724_18025218896714801_2696879820071489812_n](https://github.com/user-attachments/assets/e5dccc62-d9b7-4c59-80d6-d8ede068406c)